devzendo/transputer-emulator/README.md

   * Get Key
   * Poll Key
   * Close
 * Note that the IServer's file handling does not yet prevent directory traversal vulnerabilities.
+Also line feed handling on Windows is broken.
 To be corrected.
 * Converting older C code (that's not very portable) to C++14 (that hopefully is more portable).
 * Upgrade macOS build from El Capitan to Mojave.
 * eForth requires the following facilities of IServer (it currently accesses a UART; these routines must be changed